ALISON SCHERR, MS

 Alison was born and raised in the Black Hills area.
 Alison holds a Master’s degree in Accounting and Financial Management and a Bachelor’s degree in Finance from the University of Wyoming.
 Alison joined Kahler Financial Group in 2008.
-Currently, she serves as our Investment Analyst where she oversees client investment portfolios.
+Currently, she serves in operations and investments where she oversees client investment portfolios and many of the operational tasks for the company.
 Through her years with us, she has served in many roles, giving her a solid understanding of our business and the industry.
 Her passion lies in process improvement, managerial efficiencies and best execution policies.
 Prior to joining Kahler Financial, she worked as an accountant and investment analyst for Vantage Oncology, in El Segundo, CA.

 Alison and her husband returned to the Black Hills in 2008 to start a family and their careers.
 The couple enjoys snow skiing, wake surfing, rock climbing, slack lining, snowmobiling, snow shoeing, and scuba diving.

 In my operations role at Kahler Financial Group, I have very little client interaction.
 Instead, my job is to maintain the technology and processes that support the work we do for clients.
 I spend my days assessing our operating processes, expanding my knowledge of technology, managing projects and software conversions, analyzing firm efficiencies, and strategizing the future of KFG with our organization.

 Having served in some capacity to many of the day-to-day functions at KFG, I have acquired a solid understanding of how to structure our workflows to allow us to automate more back-office tasks and focus our energies toward the more sophisticated areas of financial planning.
 Technology has come a long way in the past eight years, so I stay up to date with industry best practices and software solutions.